 As a junior in 2022 Richardson played a total of 12 games.
-He passed for an excellent 2553 yards on 330 attempts and put up a completion percentage of 53 for an average of 7.7 yards per attempt, with 17 TDs, and allowing 13 sacks, with a solid QB rating on the year of 84.3.
-As a runner he dominated with 97 runs for a total of 713 yards at an average of 7.4 per run.
+He passed for 2553 yards on 330 attempts and put up a completion percentage of 53 for an average of 7.7 yards per attempt, with 17 TDs, and allowing 13 sacks, with a solid QB rating on the year of 84.3.
+As a runner, he dominated with 97 runs for a total of 713 yards at an average of 7.4 per run.

 Scouting Report: Strengths